bitnom/Trifecta/README.md

 ## Todo

-* Getting a working webview communicating from to/from the RPC server on all platforms.
+* Getting a working webview communicating from to/from the RPC server on mobile.